canonical/terraform-provider-maas/docs/resources/node_script.md

 - `parallel` (String) Whether the script may be run in parallel with other scripts.
 May be `disabled` to run by itself, `instance` to run along scripts with the same name, or `any` to run along any script.
 - `recommission` (Boolean) Whether builtin commissioning scripts should be rerun after successfully running this script.
 - `script_type` (String) The script_type defines when the script should be used: `commissioning` or `testing` or `release`.
 Defaults to `testing`.
-- `tags` (Set of String) A set of tag names assigned to the new node script.
+- `tags` (List of String) A set of tag names assigned to the new node script.
 This argument is computed if it's not given.
 - `timeout` (String) How long the script is allowed to run before failing. `0` gives unlimited time, defaults to `0`.
 Expects data in the format `DD HH:MM:SS.uuuuuu`, `DD HH:MM:SS,uuuuuu`, or as specified by ISO 8601 (e.g. `P4DT1H15M20S` which is equivalent to 4 1:15:20) or PostgreSQL’s day-time interval format (e.g. `3 days 04:05:06`).
 - `title` (String) The title of the script.